timrichardt/hicgql/README.md

 ```

 #### Arguments and Values
 Arguments to fields can be set with a map which is the second element of the selection vector.
-Argument names are the keys, the values can be clojure data structures that can be meaningfully translated with
+Argument names are the keys, the values can be Clojure data structures that can be meaningfully translated with
 `js/JSON.stringify` or `cheshire.core/generate-string`.
 ```clojure
 [:+/_